 Overview of the Assessment Process

-According to Massachusetts General Laws, assessments must undergo a recertification program every third year that is audited and certified by the Department of Revenue (DOR).
-Additionally, Lexington annually updates the values.
-The updated values must be approved by the DOR each year.
+According to Massachusetts General Laws, assessments must undergo a recertification program every fifth year that is audited and certified by the Department of Revenue (DOR).
+Additionally, Lexington annually updates all real estate assessed values.
+These updated values must be approved by the DOR each year.
 Values are adjusted annually to reflect market values as of the assessment date.

 By utilizing mass appraisal techniques, the Board of Assessors ensures that all real and personal property within the Town is assessed at its full and fair cash value.
 This results in each property owner assuming a fair share of the property tax, the largest single source of revenue for the Town.

-During January 2021, the data for each property was displayed on the website of our software vendor, (VGSI) website.
-The other public faces of our frozen FY 2021 database are via: 1) printed property record cards available at our front counter and the online database, 2) on our webpage, and 3) in summary form as the 200-page GBC-bound "Street Listing" booklet, available on our website (below) and at our front counter during regular Town Hall Office hours.
+During January 2023, the data for each property was displayed on the website of our software vendor, (VGSI) website.
+Other public access to our frozen FY 2023 database are via: 1) printed property record cards available at our front counter and the online database, 2) on our webpage, and 3) in summary form as the 200-page GBC-bound "Street Listing" booklet, available on our website (below) and at our front counter during regular Town Hall Office hours.

 Information About Abatements

 If you feel that your property has been overvalued, disproportionately assessed, incorrectly classified, or is exempt from taxation, you may submit an Abatement Application to the Assessors Office.